copsTvFan/cops-episode-guide/guide.md

 **Miami, FL 5**

 - (8:22 PM) Ft.
-Lauderdale Broward County -- Deputy Robert Lahiff is off to set up a checkpoint.
+Lauderdale, Broward County -- Deputy Robert Lahiff is off to set up a checkpoint.
 As long as they stop either the first, second or third cars and remain consistent it'll work.
 He tries to stop a suspect, a black guy in a white shirt red shorts walking down the street.
 When he sees the